 "Here she be, Doc'or.
 My Dolly.
 She been due to drop yesterday, but 'er poor calf's got 'isself in a tangle in 'er belly."

 "That's Dolly?" he spluttered.
 "But...
 But...
 But where's your wife?"

 "The wife?"
 Morris threw him a confused look.
 "You mean my Dolly?
 Why, she be up in th'ouse, doin' the dinner.
-Bain't no use down 'ere, wi'a baby on the way."
+Bain't no use 'er bein' down 'ere, what wi'a baby on the way, an' all."

 "Oh, good Lord."
 Realisation of the error sunk into Charles' mind.
 "When you phoned, you said..."

 "...Said my Dolly 'ere was 'avin' trouble calvin', that's what I said.
 I remember right enough," Morris cut him off. "'Ere!
 Don't be tellin' me as you thought I meant..!"

 With this, he burst into loud, raucus laughter.

 "Oh, that be a good one, that do!
 My Dolly won't 'arf laugh, when I tells 'er!"

 "I dare say she will," he sighed.
 "But which 'My Dolly'?
 This one, or the one making dinner?"